 Extremely rare and well-preserved fine LONGINES Observatory Competition chronometer SN.
 6940786, Cal.
-15.68z (Breguet overcoil hairspring, Guillaume gold screw compensation balance beating at 18000 bph), original protective wooden housing is missing.
+15.68z (Breguet overcoil hairspring, Guillaume gold screw compensation balance beating at 18000 bph), with its original testing wooden housing.
 Steel case size is 40mm.
 Made in 1947 as a hunter pocket chronometer, was chosen for Observatory Competitions and submitted for the first competition in 1949 to the Geneva Observatory, where achieved quite a good results, thanks to Longines precision timer “regleur” Robert Chopard, who spent months of fine adjustments.
 More information about this amazing movement you could find in the great article, written by Tony C. on Omega forum.

 Competition chronometer-quality wristwatch movements are not “ordinary” C.O.S.C. certified movements.
 These movements were designed and finished to excel in the rigorous world of Observatory Competitions, as conducted in Geneve and Neuchatel in the years 1944 through 1967.